swaredesign/skillcrush-unplugged/README.md

 # skillcrush-unplugged
-This site was created to practice techniques used in the Skillcrush Mobile Web Design program
+This site, designed by Sarah Ware, was created to practice techniques used in the Skillcrush Mobile Web Design program